Sustainable Energy & Environmental Materials Lab (SEEM Lab)

 Exploring new materials and communicating its science to optimize the applications

-Welcome to Dr.Dhirendra Kumar Rai’s Hybrid Materials Research Lab at Indian Institute of Technology Indore, India.
+Welcome to Dr.Dhirendra Kumar Rai’s Sustainable Energy & Environmental Materials (SEEM) Lab at Indian Institute of Technology Indore, India.
 Our research group focused on the design and development of functional hybrid materials with hierarchical nanostructures for (i) Environmental remediation and (ii) Energy materials and applications.
 Our central theme is finding and understanding the new novel nanomaterials through synthesis, characterization, and computational modeling, and simulation of these materials for Dye degradation, CO2 Capture and conversion(Chemical and electrochemical), and supercapacitor applications.

 The increasing global demand for energy conversion and storage devices makes the atmosphere clean and safe.
 Our interest is to prepare various novel structured materials (metal oxides, different MXenes, metal sulfides, MOF-based materials, and conducting polymers) and understanding its structure-property relationship spans to work on energy materials (electrode materials) for energy conversion and storage devices.
 We are aimed to prepare numerous nanostructured materials by using several bottom-up and top-down methodologies and the investigation of its electrochemical properties through advanced characterization tools and also the study of device fabrication.

 Environmental Remediation Applications

 Increased population and industrialization accelerate the demand for fresh and clean water, around 40% of the world population faces a severe water crisis.
 Desalination is the process where the seawater is converted into drinkable water by applying a constant voltage.
 During the desalination, both cations and anions will be adsorbed on the charged electrodes based on their opposite polarity.
 As a result, clean water can be produced.
 So, we are preparing low-cost and binder-free electrodes for the CDI practical applications for effective clean water production.